REPEATER ETTIQUETTE & OPERATING PROCEDURES

 important.

-A guest is
+A

-what point would the term ‘guest’ no longer apply?
+at what point would the term ‘guest’ no longer apply?
 The same rationale applies

 to the use of a repeater!